- What will treatment involve?

 #What should I wear?

 You will be seen in a private space and I will usually ask you to dress down to your underwear so I can see as much of your body as possible.
-For both male and female patients, you are welcome to wear shorts; I advise women who prefer not to be examined in underwear that it’s fine to wear shorts/camisole tops.
+Patients who would prefer to be covered up more may prefer to wear shorts, cycling shorts, vest tops or loose t-shirts.
+I will always cover patients with a towel during treatment (unless they prefer not to be covered.)

 Seeing an osteopath for the first time can be a strange and sometimes stressful experience.
 You are welcome to bring a friend or family member with you to appointments if you wish to.
 Minors under the age of 16 will be required to have a parent/guardian/carer with them during any treatment, who can consent to the treatment given.
 In almost all circumstances you will have to stay with the patient during the consultation if they are under 16 years of age.